microsoft/code-with-engineering-playbook/Engineering/SecretsManagement.md

 #### C#/.NET

 Use the 'file' attribute of the appSettings element to load secrets from a local file.
+A full description of this attribute can be found [here](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/appsettings/appsettings-element-for-configuration).

 ``` XML